AdobeDocs/commerce-php/src/pages/tutorials/custom-checkout/checkout/add-form.md

 Most of the elements, including the default forms on the Checkout page are implemented as UI components.
 And we recommend your custom form to be a UI component, extending the default [Magento_Ui/js/form/form](https://github.com/magento/magento2/blob/2.4/app/code/Magento/Ui/view/base/web/js/form/form.js) component.

-Magento provides the ability to add a custom form to any of the checkout steps: Shipping Information, Review and Payment Information, or custom.
+The application provides the ability to add a custom form to any of the checkout steps: Shipping Information, Review and Payment Information, or custom.
 In order to add a custom form that is a UI component, take the following steps:

 1. [Create the JS implementation of the form UI component](#step-1-create-the-js-implementation-of-the-form-ui-component).
 1. [Create the knockout.js HTML template for rendering the form](#step-2-create-the-html-template).